Deepseek-APIs/deepseek-mpi/README.md

 - `--max-request-bytes 12288` guardrail for payload growth
 - `--dry-run` skips HTTP calls but keeps MPI plumbing and logging
 - `--response-dir responses/` streams each chunk response into timestamp-free JSON files per rank
-- `codex_wrapper --np 4` opens a chat-style interface and shells out to `mpirun` for every prompt
+- `deepseek_wrapper --np 4` opens a chat-style interface and shells out to `mpirun` for every prompt

 Combine options freely; every flag is also available from a simple key/value config file via `--config my.conf` with entries such as `chunk_size=2048` or `api_endpoint=https://api.deepseek.com/...`.